 3. Other Tools

-Tools that work for unrolling X threads (formerly Twitter) include Thread Reader App, PingThread, TwitterThread.com, and URLBox, which all convert tweet chains into readable formats:
+Other tools for unrolling x threads (formerly Twitter) include Thread Reader App, PingThread, TwitterThread.com, and Urlbox, which all convert tweet threads into clean, readable formats:

 - TwitterThread.com shows a stripped-down version of any thread